vidyasekaran/aws-eks-kubernetes-masterclass/11-DevOps-with-AWS-Developer-Tools/README.md

 # Associate Inline Policy to our newly created IAM Role
 aws iam put-role-policy --role-name EksCodeBuildKubectlRole --policy-name eks-describe --policy-document file:///tmp/iam-eks-describe-policy

+#If role exist you may
+An error occurred (EntityAlreadyExists) when calling the CreateRole operation: Role with name EksCodeBuildKubectlRole already exists.

 # Verify the same on Management Console
 ```